 Herbs and flowers are among the easiest additions to the edible landscape.
 By simply replacing an ornamental flower garden with edible herbs and flowers, you can have beauty and function, too!

-My favorite combos: dill with pink cosmos, bronze fennel with white cosmos, basil with most flowers
+My favorite combos: dill with cosmos, bronze fennel with chamomile, green basil pairs well with most flowers

 Herbs for fragrance: chamomile, lavender, sage, lemon balm, rose (plant these along a walkway)

 Edible flowers: anise hyssop, calendula, chives, elderberry, lavender, johnny jump-ups, nasturtium, runner beans (attract pollinators, too!)

 Deer Resistant Edibles

 Sadly, there aren’t as many options for the edible landscaper in deer country.
 Tall deer fencing around the landscape negates the aesthetic appeal.
 However, the following are a few plants to try.